-This year’s “swag bag” – given to Academy Award nominees in five categories – has a whopping estimated value of $220,000.
-That’s about a 30% increase over last year’s $160,000 bag.
-It’s not “just an honor to be nominated”: it pays!
-But what are the potential tax ramifications of receiving a year’s worth of car rentals, a walking tour of Japan, and an all-access VIP trip to Israel for free?
+This year’s “swag bag” – given to all Academy Award nominees – is said to have a whopping estimated value of over $200,000.
+It’s not “just an honor to be nominated,” it pays!
+But what are the potential tax ramifications of receiving cannabis chocolates, an exotic, luxury small-ship adventure or even up to $25,000 in cosmetic surgery (to name just a few of the expensive items included in the swag bag)?

-For starters, the recipients will need to claim the value of the bags as ordinary income rather than as a gift.
-A 2006 agreement reached by the IRS and the Academy of Motion Picture Arts and Sciences created this rule.
-Assuming the celebrity is in the highest tax bracket and a 39.6% rate applies, this year’s swag comes with a hefty tax price tag nearing $90,000.
+Assuming the celebrity is in the highest tax bracket and a 37% rate applies, this year’s swag comes with a hefty tax price tag that could be close to $80,000 depending on the exact value of the swag bags.
 That may have some celebs seeing a red light rather than the red carpet.
 On the bright side, recipients of the goodie bags are allowed to donate the gifts to charity and receive a tax deduction, but they still have to claim the gifts as income.